Greedy Perimeter Stateless Routing in Wireless Networks

-The Greedy Perimeter Stateless Routing in Wireless Networks is a routing protocol for mobile ad-hoc networks.
+The Greedy Perimeter Stateless Routing in Wireless Networks (GPSR) is a routing protocol for mobile ad-hoc networks.
 It was developed by B. Karp.
 It uses a greedy algorithm to do the routing and orbits around a perimeter.

 Coordinates instead of receiver names

 GPSR is a geo routing method, which means that data packages are not sent to a special receiver but to coordinates.
 The packages should be relayed to the node that's geographically closest to the coordinates.
 This assumes that every node knows its own position.